jump-dev/JuMP.jl/doc/quickstart.rst

     m = Model()

 All variables and constraints are associated with a ``Model`` object.
-For a list of all functions related to ``Model``, including how to change the default solver and set solver parameters, see :ref:`ref-model`.
+Usually, you'll also want to provide a solver object here by using the ``solver=`` keyword argument; see the simple example below.
+For a list of all functions related to ``Model``, see :ref:`ref-model`.

 Defining Variables